Grid rating system

 If you are concerned about the accuracy of the rates your insurance company charges, contact your agent, broker, or direct writer.
 If this does not resolve your concerns, you may contact the complaint liaison officer for your insurance company.

-This policy states how the AIRB must annually review the base premiums for the Grid Rate for basic coverage and post the adjusted base premium table before October 1 for implementation on January 1 of the following calendar year.
+REPEALED: The AIRB must annually review the base premiums for the Grid Rate for basic coverage and post the adjusted base premium table before October 1 for implementation on January 1 of the following calendar year.